musteresel/musteresel.github.io/posts/2020/01/webassembly-text-br_table-example.md

 Therefore the `drop` and push of the 42 won't be executed; thus this function returns 21.

-This also shows that in order for a `br_table` to be usefull (in the sense that it may branch to different branch targets) it *has* to be wrapped in at least one `block` (or `loop` etc).
+This also shows that in order for a `br_table` to be useful (in the sense that it may branch to different branch targets) it *has* to be wrapped in at least one `block` (or `loop` etc).
 There is no way to continue *after* a `br_table` instruction.